 The federation use the Nelson Handwriting scheme to ensure consistency in letter formation and joins between all year groups.
 The children have handwriting sessions taught during the week to ensure that they are practising their handwriting regularly.
 Throughout year 1 and year 2 the children are developing their letter formation and starting to learn how to join some of their letters using horizontal and diagonal joins.
-At junior school there is an expectation that all children use joined handwriting.
+At junior school there is an expectation that all children will progress and use joined handwriting.

 In KS1 the children have daily English lessons which are planned to inspire the children's writing.
 The children write for a range of purposes, for example, work linked to a text, starting with a video clip or an educational visit.
 There is a focus on sentence structure and grammar to enable the children to write coherently in their written work in English and across the curriculum.